wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Python/Functionality/Python-Functionality-Reference.md

-- [dataset【Project】](https://github.com/pudo/dataset/): Easy-to-use data handling for SQL data stores with support for implicit table creation, bulk loading, and transactions.
+- [dataset #Project# ](https://github.com/pudo/dataset/): Easy-to-use data handling for SQL data stores with support for implicit table creation, bulk loading, and transactions.
 Dataset also includes support for freezing data to CSV and JSON flat files.